Israel–United Arab Emirates relations: Cultural and scientific relations

-In September 2019, the Abu Dhabi authorities announced that they would open a synagogue as part of an interfaith compound by 2022.
+In September 2019, the Abu Dhabi announced that they would open a synagogue as part of an interfaith compound by 2022 which also include a church and a mosque.
+On 17 February 2023, Moses Ben Maimon Synagogue, the first public synagogue in the United Arab Emirates, was officially opened.

 On 13 September 2020, UAE's Mohamed bin Zayed University of Artificial Intelligence and Israel's Weizmann Institute of Science signed a Memorandum of Understanding (MoU) to collaborate on AI research.

 In January 2021, the Department of Culture and Tourism in Abu Dhabi announced the organization of the first virtual event that brings together Emirati and Israeli filmmakers on the annual "Qattara Cinema" program, under the agreement between the Abu Dhabi Film Committee, the Israeli Film Fund and Sam Spiegel School in Jerusalem, where eight Emirati and Israeli short films will be released.

 Sports events

-The UAE had a history of denying entry to Israelis, including for sport.
-However, international pressure has led to exceptions being made for athletes in international competitions.
-In addition, UAE athletes were prohibited from taking part in events in Israel as well as competing against Israeli athletes in any circumstance.
+Prior to 2009 the UAE had routeinly denied entry to Israelis as part of the Arab boycott of Israel.
+However, in 2009, UAE gave Israeli tennis player Andy Ram special permission for admission to the country to play in Dubai Tennis Championships.

-In February 2010, Israeli tennis player Shahar Pe'er was denied a visa by the UAE, and thus prevented from playing at the Dubai Tennis Championships.
+In February 2010, Israeli tennis player Shahar Pe'er was denied a visa by the UAE, and thus prevented from playing at the 2009 Dubai Tennis Championships.
 A number of players, among them Venus Williams, condemned the visa rejection, and Women's Tennis Association chief Larry Scott said that he had considered canceling the tournament, but chose not to after consulting Pe'er.
 Tournament director Salah Tahlak said that Pe'er was refused on the grounds that her appearance could incite anger in the Arab country, after she had already faced protests at the ASB Classic over the Gaza War.
 The WTA said that it would review future tournaments in Dubai.
 Due to the action, Tennis Channel decided not to televise the event and The Wall Street Journal dropped its sponsorship.
 The 2008 winner of the men's singles Andy Roddick chose not to defend his title, with prize money of over $2 million, to protest against the UAE's refusal to grant Pe'er a visa.
-"I really didn't agree with what went on over there.
-I don't know if it's the best thing to mix politics and sports, and that was probably a big part of it", Roddick said.